ganatejadragneel/React-Redux-Webpack_SCSS-Boilerplate/README.md

 # React-Redux-Webpack_SCSS-Boilerplate
+ Modified working package.json from Bucky Roberts repository React-Redux-Boilerplate.
+ Use npm to install.
- Modified working package.json from Bucky Roberts repository React-Redux-Boilerplate. use npm to install if module python2 doesn't get installed,use yarn to install.
+ If module python2 doesn't get installed,use yarn to install.

 ## Getting Started